Task-Relevant Maturity (TRM)

 October 21, 2024

-Task-Relevant Maturity (TRM) was introduced by Intel's legendary CEO Andy Grove — and is the secret to transforming your assistant from a task-taker to a strategic force multiplier.
+Task-Relevant Maturity (TRM) was introduced by Intel's legendary CEO Andy Grove — and is a critical concept in delegation that helps transform an assistant from a task-taker into a strategic force multiplier.

 What is TRM?